CLARIAH/virtuoso-quad-log/DEPLOY.md

 **DUMP_AND_EXIT** - Dump the current state of the quad store and then exit.
 Possible values: `y|n`.
 Default value is `n`.

-**MAX_QUADS_PER_DUMP_FILE** - The maximum number of quads that should go into one dump file.
+**MAX_QUADS_PER_FILE** - The maximum number of quads that should go into one output file.
 On average 100000 quads will give file sizes of approximately 12.5 MB.
 Default value is `100000`.

 **EXCLUDED_GRAPHS** - Space-separated list of graph iris that are excluded from the dump.